 - Add a pinch of salt and a drizzle of oil.

 - Then, place veggies in.
-Using a pair of tongs, quickly cook veggies until they turn darker green.
+Using a pair of tongs, quickly cook veggies until they turn a darker green.

 - Optional: rinse with cold water to stop the cooking